 In a series of three interactive exercises, learners explore the relationship between process cycle time and defect detection, and between process cyle time and smaller batch sizes.
 The techniques of lean/JIT are applied to achieve the continuous improvement (kaizen) goal of reducing inventory by pursuing one-piece flow.

-In this interactive lesson, learners study the use of "many" and "much" with nouns that can be counted and nouns that cannot.
-They then practice using these words in a drag-and-drop exercise.
+In this interactive lesson, learners study examples of nouns that can be counted and nouns that cannot.
+They then identify whether a word is a "count" or a "noncount" noun in a practice exercise.